 The final round of sanctions are scheduled to take effect on Nov.
 5th.
 These are blocking sanctions regarding persons involved in or apart of the shipping, shipbuilding, and energy sectors of Iran; or those operating a port in Iran.

-On April 6th, OFAC began introducing a number of sanctions targeting Russian oligarchs and the companies they control in response to “” across the globe.
+On April 6th, OFAC began introducing a number of sanctions targeting Russian oligarchs and the companies they control in response to “malign activity” across the globe.
 These sanctions an almost immediate effect as investors across the globe attempted to minimize the impact.
 This has already led to multiple management shakeups and divestitures from companies looking to be removed from the sanctioned list.

 The April 6 designations not only prohibit any investment and business dealings by U.S. persons with the Russian companies, but, under the Countering America’s Adversaries Through Sanctions Act, also present the risk of secondary sanctions for non-U.S. persons who choose to do business with them following the wind-down period.